CameronCSS/Data-Analysis/README.md

 &nbsp; &nbsp;:arrow_right_hook: - Using a dataset from Alex the Analyst, Cleaned the data, altered columns to get data I need, used pivot tables and charts to build out a dashboard.

+# R* Data Projects
+<a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Comparing%20Phone%20Prices%20in%20R" target="new">Comparing Phone Prices in R</a>

+&nbsp; &nbsp;:arrow_right_hook: - Explored and cleaned a cell phone price dataset found on [Kaggle](https://www.kaggle.com/datasets/rkiattisak/mobile-phone-price).

 # [Exploratory data analysis](https://github.com/CameronCSS/Data-Analysis/tree/main/Exploratory%20data%20analysis)

-I have been trying to do Data Exploration every day.
+I challenged myself to do a New Data Exploration Project every week.
 I start by asking CHATgpt this Question:

     "I am a Data Analyst.
 Can you act as a fake client and give me a question you need answered.